 Goals can revolve around the outcomes of the training or even the kind of training you want to deliver.
 Goals are defined for the course curriculum or even the design of the eLearning courses being used.
 Setting a goal for any of the supporting functions of VILT in advance helps give shape to your program.
 It also allows you to deliver a session with greater results.

-Some other goals to set when planning VILT are:
+Some other goals to set when planning virtual instructor led training are:

 What should all learners leave the session with?